 Poverty is not the only challenge faced by many Kenyan inmates.
 Another is English literacy.
 The official language of the Kenyan court system is often a barrier that prevents the accused from understanding the charges brought against them.

 "There are interpreters who try to interpret, but, of course, there's breakdown of communication in most of the instances," Washira said.
 "Most of the people will not even understand what their charge is."

 Before the COVID-19 pandemic, Justice Defenders' staff lawyers would conduct in-person paralegal training sessions for a select number of inmates admitted to participate.
 The three-week crash course focused on the basics of criminal law and included moot court simulations.
 Equipped with offline computers, the prisoners were taught how to read cases and file appeals with the court.

-The Kenyan digital justice program has conducted thousands of online court hearings during the pandemic.
+The Kenyan digital justice program conducted thousands of online court hearings during the pandemic.

-"The maximum [security] prisons, for instance, Kamiti, said they have never seen so many cases resolved like what they have seen during this period," Washira told 60 Minutes Overtime last December.
+"The maximum [security] prisons, for instance, Kamiti, said they have never seen so many cases resolved like what they have seen during this period," Washira told 60 Minutes Overtime in 2020.

-The digital justice system has not come without challenges.
-Internet access is not often unreliable in Kenya.
-Justice Defenders' Miriam Washira noted that prosecutors have struggled to get witnesses to appear in online court.
+The digital justice system did not come without challenges.
+Internet access can be unreliable in Kenya.
+Justice Defenders' Miriam Washira also noted that prosecutors sometimes struggle to get witnesses to appear in online court.

-Isaac Kimaru was an exception.
-The paralegal sentenced to 14 years credits Justice Defenders for providing him an opportunity to reestablish meaning in his life.
+As for Isaac Kimaru, the former inmate turned paralegal credits Justice Defenders for providing him an opportunity to reestablish meaning in his life.
 While in prison Kimaru completed his law degree remotely through The University of London in the same program Nelson Mandela studied under while he was incarcerated.